Prytaneion in Ephesus Ancient City

 Beautiful Artemis Statue During Excavating from Prytaneion

 Double columns at the corners of the hall lifted the wooden roof.
 During the excavations, archaeologists found 2 statues of Artemis (The Great Artemis and Beautiful Artemis), now exhibited in the Ephesus Archaeology Museum.
-We strongly recommend our guests during our Private Ephesus Tours to see these beautiful statues.
+I strongly recommend that my guests during my Ephesus tours see these beautiful statues.

 Beautiful and Great Artemis Statues in Ephesus Museum